m90/seeThru/README.md

 ##Additional methods
 On the returned `seeThru`-Object these methods are available:

  - `.ready(fn)` lets you safely access the instance's methods as it will make sure the video's metadata has been fully loaded and the script was able to initialize.
-It will be passed the instance as 1st argument.
+It will be passed the `seeThru` instance as 1st argument, the used video as 2nd argument, and the canvas representation as the 3rd one.
  - `.updateMask(selectorOrElement)` lets you swap the alpha source for a video that uses static alpha information.
 The value for the `alphaMask` option will be kept from initialisation.
  - `.revert()` will revert the `<video>` element back to its original state, remove the `<canvas>` elements, all attached data and event listeners/handlers
  - `.play()` and `.pause()` are convenience methods to control the playback of the video